MicrosoftDocs/quantum-docs-pr/articles/install-guide/vs-code.md

 > [!NOTE]
 > When you run Visual Studio Code for the first time, you may be prompted to install Git if you have not already done so.
 > Git is not required to use the Quantum Development Kit, but works great for managing and sharing Q# projects, and for contributing back to the Q# libraries and samples.
+> If you would like to use Git, please download and run [Git for Windows](https://git-scm.com/download/win).

 > [!TIP]
 > You can also install the Quantum Development Kit extension for Visual Studio Code from the *Go to file...* palette.